Manukau Magpies

-The Manukau Magpies are a rugby league football club based in Mangere, a suburb of Auckland in New Zealand, who compete in the Auckland Rugby League.
+The Manukau Magpies are a rugby league football club based in Māngere, a suburb of Auckland in New Zealand, who compete in the Auckland Rugby League.
 The club was established in March 1912 after a meeting in Onehunga (where they were originally based).
 That year they fielded a senior team and two junior teams.

 History

 Established in 1912, the club played as the Manukau Rovers with Jim Rukutai as club captain.
 The club was officially affiliated with the Auckland Rugby League at their annual meeting on 16 April.

 Their first committee selected at that first meeting in March 1912 was Patron: Mr. F.W.
 Lang, (M.P.); President: Mr. John R. Sceates; Secretary: Mr. H.V.
 Pattin; Treasurer: Mr. H.E.
 Reynolds; Committee: Messrs R.W.
 Sansbury, T.A.
 George, J.B.
 Morton, T. Grundy, H.E.
 Reynolds, A. Patten, E. Pullan, Jim Rukutai, and S. Child (chairman).

 In their first season they had 53 registered members.
 Their senior team squad was made up of the following players: Jim Rukutai, Arthur Hardgrave, Pullen, Strong, Alexander, Targuse, Hughes, Griffiths, McGechan, Clark (2), Kennedy, Tole, Wilson, and Moore (2).
 They finished the 1912 season with 3 wins and 7 losses.
 In the 1913 season they struggled to put a full team on the field and pulled out of the senior grade after playing just 5 matches.
-In 1914 they fielded junior teams only and this continued until 1923 when they amalgamated with the Mangere club to enter a senior team in the competition named "Mangere United".
+In 1914 they fielded junior teams only and this continued until 1923 when they amalgamated with the Māngere club to enter a senior team in the competition named "Mangere United".

 In 1924 the entire club switched codes and became a rugby union club.
 They were extremely critical of the Auckland Rugby League and stated that they had been on the end of a number of poor decisions over the previous three seasons particularly to do with player registrations.
 The details of which were laid out in a letter from the club secretary which was published in the Auckland Star on 12 July 1924.
 Auckland Rugby League responded stating that the details in the letter were not correct.